 1. Eyelid Wipes

 Designed with inflamed eyelids in mind, using an eyelid wipe can be incredibly beneficial.
-Eyelid wipes work well to exfoliate and remove all dead skin cells and debris on the eyelids.
+The MediViz Eyelid Wipes work well to exfoliate and remove all dead skin cells and debris on the eyelids.
 They’re great for removing crustiness on the eyelashes as well.

 2. Eyelid Wipes with Tea Tree Oil

 If you know you suffer from demodex eyelash mites, choosing an eyelid wipe with tea tree oil is important.
-This product also provides nice exfoliation to the eyelids, and they’re easy to use and bring on-the-go.
+The MediViz Tea Tree Eyelid Wipes also provide nice exfoliation to the eyelids, and they’re easy to use and bring on-the-go.